Almost half-quantized planar Hall effects in $X$-wave magnets with $X=p,d,f,g,i$: Tight-binding Model

-if we integrate the Berry curvature over the whole Brillouin zone.\ Actually, the integration region is a part of the Brillouin zone where the energy is negative.

-The contour plot of the energy of the bottom band is shown in the Brillouin zone in Fig.\ref{FigPBerry}(a), where the positive-energy and negative-energy regions are made clear as in the color palette as in Fig.\ref {FigPBerry}(c).
-The negative energy part contains one shifted Dirac point indicated by an arrow.
+We show the contour plot of the energy of the bottom band in the Brillouin zone in Fig.\ref{FigPBerry}(a), where the positive-energy and negative-energy regions are made clear with the color palette given in Fig.\ref{FigPBerry}(a').
+The negative energy part contains one shifted Dirac point as indicated by an arrow.